microsoft/PartnerResources/LearningPlanResources/Azure/Data, Analytics, and AI/Azure Database for MySQL, MariaDB and Postgres.md

-# Learning Plan Resources for OSS DB to Azure
+# Learning Plan Resources for Azure Database for MySQL, MariaDB, and Postgres

 ## Fundamentals